-The Eagle Ford Shale rig count decreased by five to 261 rigs running across our coverage area by the end of last week.
+The Eagle Ford Shale rig count gained slightly this week, with 39 rigs running across our coverage area by midday Friday.

-The U.S. rig count increased by five to 1,913 rigs running by the end of last week.
-A total of 321 rigs were targeting natural gas (five more than the previous week) and 1,589 were targeting oil in the U.S. (one more than the previous week).
-The remainder were drilling service wells (e.g. disposal wells, injection wells, etc.).
-901 or ~48% of rigs active in the U.S. were running in Texas.
+A total of 551 oil and gas rigs were running across the United States this week, a gain of 14 from last week.
+108 rigs targeted natural gas (three more than the previous week) and 443 were targeting oil in the U.S. (11 more than the previous week).
+The remainder were drilling service wells (e.g. disposal wells, injection wells, etc.) 254 of the rigs active in the U.S. were running in Texas.

-Baker Hughes rig count is quoted here.
-Baker Hughes also releases its own Eagle Ford Rig Count that covers the 14 core counties (199 rigs).
+Baker Hughes reports its own Eagle Ford Rig Count that covers the 14 core counties.
 The rig count published on EagleFordShale.com includes a 30 county area impacted by Eagle Ford development.
-A full list of the counties included can be found in the table near the bottom of this article.
+A full list of the counties included can be found in the table below.

 Eagle Ford Oil & Gas Rigs